 Taking control of my son's eczema

 Gosh, where do I even begin?
-It seems like a lifetime ago watching our son suffer from painful itchy flare ups.
-He was our first child and I can safely say that we were a bit lost and confused as to how to prevent eczema flare ups.
-Having exhausted all creams, steroids, ointments, dermatology visits, naturopathic remedies and homeopathic medicines it just seemed like this would be a part of our son’s normal life.
+It seems like a lifetime ago watching our son suffer from painful itchy flare-ups.
+He was our first child and I can safely say that we were a bit lost and confused as to how to prevent eczema flare-ups.
+Having exhausted all creams, steroids, ointments, dermatology visits, naturopathic remedies, and homeopathic medicines it just seemed like this would be a part of our son's normal life.

 Watching him suffer was agonizing!
 Having never suffered from skin issues myself I felt a huge lack of control and support.
 It all felt out of my hands.
 Back then there were no Facebook support groups, Instagram influencers, or access to so much reliable information like there is in today's world.
 Social media was just not that big yet and people were just not sharing!

 The conversations promoting the connection between food and health were only beginning to surface.
 And the idea of clean eating and the need to shift away from the standard American diet was not something we heard of often.
-We were told to follow the traditional child-rearing practising by every doctor.
-The introduction of rice cereal at 4 months, whole cow milk after 12 months and jarred baby food.
+We were told to follow the traditional child-rearing practises by every doctor.
+The introduction of rice cereal at 4 months, whole cow milk after 12 months, and jarred baby food.
 No mention of the importance of whole food or the need to maintain good gut health and essential fats.

-Exposing my son to the traditional western diet, combined with his predisposition for eczema and a sluggish digestive system, sent his tiny body down a road of inflammation which manifested as eczema flare-ups, hot patchy skin, itchy spells and painful scabs.
+Exposing my son to the traditional Western diet, combined with his predisposition for eczema and a sluggish digestive system, sent his tiny body down a road of inflammation which manifested as eczema flare-ups, hot patchy skin, itchy spells, and painful scabs.
 Which led to behavioural issues, difficulty sleeping and just a frustrated child.

 Research into the causes and treatment of eczema